Instruction Anchor: Dissecting the Mechanistic Dynamics of Modality Arbitration: Ablation Studies and Robustness Analysis

+Specifically, we adopt different probing strategies to identify the critical attention heads.
+We then compare the effects on modality following by blocking or amplifying attention using different attention heads identified via various strategies, in order to evaluate the efficacy of the design choices.

-\textbf{Logit Extraction Strategy.} In Eq.~\eqref{eq:operator_phi}, we employ a max-pooling strategy to select the peak logit across semantically equivalent entities in $\mathcal{E}_m$.
-We compare this against an average strategy that aggregates logits across all semantically equivalent entries.
-As shown in Fig.~\ref{fig:header_ver_ablation} (a) While average pooling yields a moderate localization capability—evidenced by a $\sim20\%$ shift in modality following ratio (MFR) under intervention—it remains suboptimal compared to the max-pooling strategy.
+We compare this to an average-logit strategy.
+As shown in Fig.~\ref{fig:header_ver_ablation}, while average pooling provides moderate localization—yielding approximately a 20\% shift (Blocking or Amplifying) in modality following ratio (MFR) under intervention—it remains inferior to the max-pooling strategy. maximum logit across all candidate entities for each subspace to measure the model belief in Eq.~(\ref{eq:max_logit}).

-\textbf{Instruction Aggregation Sensitivity.} Our framework utilizes a \textbf{Top-$K$} strategy across instruction tokens, with $K=1$ as the default.
-We vary $K$ to investigate the spatial distribution of the decision state.
-We observe that $K>1$ yields negligible variations in MFR for both attention blocking and amplification interventions, as evidenced in Fig.~\ref{fig:header_ver_ablation} (b).
-This observation empirically validates the strategy adopted in our main text.
+\textbf{Instruction aggregation strategy.} $S_m$ utilizes a Top-$K$ strategy to quantify the intensity of a specific subspace within instruction tokens in Eq.~(\ref{eq:max_logit}), with $K=1$ as the default.
+We vary $K$ to evaluate this design choice and observe that $K>1$ results in only minor variations in the modality following ratio (MFR) for both attention blocking and amplification interventions, as shown in Fig.~\ref{fig:header_ver_ablation}.
+This observation provides empirical validation for the strategy adopted in our main text.